winkbrace/verlanglijstjes/README.md

 # TODO

-3. Add errors layout and errors/403 and 404 pages
+1. Add errors layout and errors/403 and 404 pages

-# Deployment

-1. On first deploy remember to set APP_BASE_PATH, APP_URL, SESSION_DOMAIN, etc in the env file
-2.